patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 To provide users with important contextual updates, you can add dividers between messages.

-For example, you can use the default divider to announce that an agent has joined the chat, or you can pass `variant="date"` to a divider and display a "timestamp" for more significant gaps in the conversation.
+For example, you can use the default divider to display a "timestamp" for more significant gaps in the conversation, or you can pass `variant="fullWidth"` to a divider to announce that an agent has joined the chat.

 ```js file="./MessageWithDividers.tsx"